PIYUSH-BAMNIA-25/Stock-Market-Prediction/README.md

 - **Candlestick charts**: Show price movements in a graphical format, helping analyze market behavior.
 - **Line plots**: Display the closing price over time to visualize trends.
-- **3D plots**: Used to explore more complex patterns, especially with multiple features.

 ## 🔚 **Conclusion**
 This project demonstrates the use of machine learning models to predict future stock prices based on historical data.
 While stock market prediction is inherently challenging due to the multitude of influencing factors, this project provides a strong foundation for further refinement.
 The model can be expanded to predict other stocks or include additional features, such as news sentiment or macroeconomic indicators.